errormine/tauri-lastfm/README.md

 ## Contributing

-If you feel that I should change something, submit a PR, or if you have any issues, open an one on [GitHub](https://github.com/errormine/tuari-lastfm).
+If you feel that I should change something, submit a PR, or if you have any issues, open one on [GitHub](https://github.com/errormine/tuari-lastfm).